cloudguruab/query/README.md

 ## License

 This project is sourced using a template which is licensed under the terms of the MIT license.
+This project was setup using a FastAPI template project made by https://github.com/tiangolo - huge shoutout to what he's working on.
+Any changes or additional edits made by the Mumbo team are uniquely our own.